Five Days in Bergen: A Rain-Soaked Journal From Norway's Fjord Capital

 No itinerary.
 No museum tickets.
 No funicular.
 Just Bergen.

-Morning: coffee and a cinnamon bun at a cafe in Skostredet, the street art neighborhood.
-Walked the murals, took photos.
+In the morning, take coffee and a cinnamon bun at a cafe in Skostredet, the street art neighborhood.
+Walk the murals, take photos.
 Bergen's street art scene is genuinely impressive and almost entirely ignored by tourist guides.

-Midday: wandered the backstreets behind Bryggen.
-Found a workshop where a woman was hand-carving wooden spoons from birch.
-Bought one for 180 NOK.
-She showed me her technique and we talked about Bergen weather for ten minutes.
-"You get used to it," she said.
+By midday, wander the backstreets behind Bryggen.
+You might find a workshop where a woman hand-carves wooden spoons from birch — one goes for 180 NOK, and she'll happily show her technique and talk Bergen weather for ten minutes.
+"You get used to it," she says.
 "Or you move to Spain."

 Lunch at Mathallen Bergen — the food hall that's less tourist-oriented than the fish market.
 Better prices, same quality, actual locals eating there.

-Afternoon: walked the entire harbor loop from Bryggen past the Nordnes peninsula.
-Sat on a bench and watched fishing boats and cargo ships move through the port.
-Thought about how Bergen has been a port city for over a thousand years and how the Hanseatic merchants who built Bryggen would recognize the harbor's shape even if nothing else looked familiar.
+In the afternoon, walk the entire harbor loop from Bryggen past the Nordnes peninsula.
+Sit on a bench and watch fishing boats and cargo ships move through the port.
+Bergen has been a port city for over a thousand years, and the Hanseatic merchants who built Bryggen would recognize the harbor's shape even if nothing else looked familiar.

-Evening: last dinner at Enhjorningen, a restaurant in a 300-year-old building on Bryggen.
+For your last dinner, book Enhjorningen, a restaurant in a 300-year-old building on Bryggen.
 Grilled halibut, local beer, candlelight, rain tapping on ancient windows.
 380 NOK for the fish alone.
 Norway expensive?
 Absolutely.
 Worth it?
 In this moment, yes.

 Weather report: Rain all day.
-I didn't open my umbrella once.
-I wore my waterproof jacket and walked through it.
+Leave the umbrella closed, wear a waterproof jacket, and walk through it.

 Bring rain gear.
 Bring a budget that can handle Norwegian prices (seriously, bring extra).
 Bring five days if you can spare them.
 And bring the willingness to love a city that rains 230 days a year and somehow smiles through every single one.